 The task of geodesy is to measure in detail the shape and rotation of the Earth, its orientation in space, its surface, and its gravitational field.
-For that purpose we analyse and interpret data from various national and international satellite missions for remote sensing of the Earth from space like, e.g., the GRACE and GRACE-FO (Gravity Recovery and Climate Experiment, and its Follow-On mission) satellites, and develop new systems like the future mission EnMAP (Environmental Mapping and Analysis Program) which started in April 2022 .
+For that purpose we analyse and interpret data from various national and international satellite missions for remote sensing of the Earth from space like, e.g., the GRACE and GRACE-FO (Gravity Recovery and Climate Experiment, and its Follow-On mission) satellites, and develop new systems like the mission EnMAP (Environmental Mapping and Analysis Program) which started in April 2022 .

 We use signals of the American GPS, the Russian GLONASS, and the Chinese Compass/Beidou satellites for geoscience and atmospheric research.
 We are also contributing to the development of the European satellite navigation system Galileo, which is incorporated into our Research.
 These four systems are summarized as GNSS, Global Navigation Satellite Systems.
 Measurements from airplanes and ground-based geodetic observations, as well as the development and application of corresponding analysis techniques, round out the spectrum of our tasks.
 Finally, we utilize all these measurements and observations in computer models in order to simulate and understand the dynamic processes in the Earth’s interior, on its surface, in the oceans, in the atmosphere and cryosphere.

 To better understand something that is very close, it often helps to view it from a distance.
 This is also true for Earth science research, where the perspective from near-Earth space allows a completely new look on our planet.